brandonshrt/CS283/0-Warmup/0-Warmup.md

     - [ ] NO - Not Yet

-3. Please provide a link to the repository you are using for this class.: https://github.com/brandonshrt/CS283/tree/main
+3. Please provide a link to the repository you are using for this class.

+https://github.com/brandonshrt/CS283/tree/main

 4. Briefly describe what you want to get out of this class.

-I hope to gain a deeper understanding about how computer systems work to have a more clear vision when interacting with computers and writing code.:
+I hope to gain a deeper understanding about how computer systems work to have a more clear vision when interacting with computers and writing code.

-5. Briefly describe any concerns you might be having with being successful in this class (if any).:
+5. Briefly describe any concerns you might be having with being successful in this class (if any).

 I do not have any concerns.